B1ackKn1ght/dotfiles/comands_and_key.md

 Get information for a window.
 This information can be used to start applications in specific workspace. xprop | grep WM_CLASS

+Get name and infos about network adapters ip link

 # Useful key bindings

 ## i3